AnimaApp/design-token-validator/README.md

 - [ ] Handle resolution of local design token file
 - [ ] Validate JSON file
 - [ ] Handle external resolution of a design token file
-- [ ] Handle inline local design token file
 - [ ] Include link to relevant location in the design system spec

 ### Improvements

 - [ ] Move messages over to the messages object.
 Use string interpolation to add the useful information to the message
+- [ ] Don't return early when the validator finds an error, as we can spot many errors in one pass

 ### Future ideas